 I discovered that some of Maria Montessori’s students had left Rome for London, and had helped to found The Montessori St Nicholas Centre.
 An affiliate school was opened in Adelaide Street, Dun Laoghaire.
 These are now world centres of Montessori education.
 My time there was extremely happy — and it gave me a qualification that is respected everywhere.

-I also completed the usual course of study for crèche teachers in Ireland, achieving HETAC Level 7 in Childcare.
+I also completed the usual course of study for Montessori teachers in Ireland, achieving HETAC Level 7 (degree course) in Montessori Education.
 I also hold a City & Guilds Certificate in Childcare and Crèche management.
 I have completed the LINC (Leadership for Inclusion) course and am now a registered LINC co-ordinator.

 However, Montessori remains my strength.
 “Learning through play” is not only highly effective, it makes for happier, more well-rounded children.
 Part of what a child learns with Montessori is to get on with other children.
 This social skill, naturally, feeds back into the child’s continued happy learning and personal development.